Top 10 Things To Know Before Buying A Drone

 You’ve just bought your drone, you set it all up and go flying.
 You’re so excited you are like a kid at Christmas… However, you go flying and it turns out you can only have 31 minutes of fun!
 It can genuinely be the most annoying thing about buying a drone.

 If you want a good hour and a half flight time on a DJI Mini 2 you would need 3 batteries, which the Mini 2 Combo comes with.
-It is best to purchase the Combo then go for buying the batteries separately when you find out you need them later on down the line.
+It is best to purchase the Combo and then go for buying the batteries separately when you find out you need them later on down the line.

 When having batteries it is so important that they are stored correctly.
 As they are LiPo batteries they can be ruined by storing them incorrectly.
 For more information about storing drone batteries please click here